GildedDreams/tick_tack_toe/readme.txt

 1. At this point i realised that i can do the same thing with one dimensional array, which will be far more simpler to manipulate. therefore, i made the necessary changes.
 2. I created a print function that prints the grid whenever called.
+3. I also thought of initialising the entire array with 99 as sentinel value.